enigma6174/javascript-complete/modern-javascript/rest-pattern.md

     sum += numbers[i];
   }
   return sum;
-};
+}

 console.log(add(3)); // 3
 console.log(add(1, 2, 3, 4, 5)); // 15
 console.log(add(10, 20, 30)); // 60
 ```

-A function definition's last parameter can be prefixed with a **...** which will cause all remaining parameters to be placed or *collected* into a single JavaScript array.
+A function definition's last parameter can be prefixed with a **...** which will cause all remaining parameters to be placed or _collected_ into a single JavaScript array.

 **Only the last parameter in a function can be a rest parameter**